dimanikulin/dimanikulin/README.md

 [And it is in the paper magazine](./content/Images/Publication.jpg)

+## Other publication:

-## Publications about Multimedia, Multimedia IR systems and Multimedia Organizers
+### Publications about Multimedia, Multimedia IR systems and Multimedia Organizers
 |Name      |[What is multimedia data?](./content/MultimediaData.md)|[What are Multimedia IR systems?](./content/MultimediaIRSystems.md)|[Multimedia IR systems Analyze](./content/MultimediaIRSystemsAnalyze.md)|[What are Multimedia Organizers?](./content/MultimediaOrganizers.md)|Exploring the World of Multimedia Information Retrieval Systems|
 |----------|-------------------------------------------------------|-------------------------------------------------------------------|------------------------------------------------------------------------|--------------------------------------------------------------------|:----------------------------------------------------------:|
 |dou.eu    |Too small for publication|Too small for publication|Too small for publication|Too small for publication|[Feb 20, 2023](https://dou.eu/community/posts/what-are-multimedia-information-retrieval-systems)|
 |hackernoon|Too small for publication|Too small for publication|Too small for publication|Too small for publication|I tryied to publish on 01/31/2023 but they said it is a duplication of one my previos publication|
 |linkedin  |Too small for publication|Too small for publication|Too small for publication|Too small for publication|[January 27,2023](https://www.linkedin.com/posts/dimanikulin_activity-7024663781666349057-Hw3_/?utm_source=share&utm_medium=member_desktop)|

-## Other publication
 - [Communication](./content/Communication.md)
 - [Active Listening](./content/ActiveListening.md)
 - [Number Of Interviews](./content/NumberOfInterviews.md)